38,200 (2011 census). 37,900 Sunwar, 290 Surel (2011 census). Very few monolinguals. Ethnic population: 95,300 (2001 census).

 Mixed use: Home, friends, religion, work.
 Adolescents and older.
 Some use among children.
 Language is passed down to children only in village areas (Toba, Toba, and Rai 2002).
 Positive attitudes.
-Younger people use Nepali [npi] for trade and official purposes with low proficiency (1998 SIL).
-Most also use Bhujel [byh], (2010 L. Rapacha), Tamang [taj], or Nepali (Toba, Toba, and Rai 2002).
+Younger people speak Nepali [npi] for trade, official purposes with low proficiency (1998 SIL).
+Most speak 2 or more languages, including Nepali (2002 UNESCO).
+Also use Bhujel [byh], Eastern Tamang [taj].
+Used as L2 by Jirel [jul].

 Devanagari script [Deva].